 The most popular method of interconnection off transformer is the delta-star connection (4,dy11).

-It has been observed in group 4, when hv line voltage is maximum the lv line voltage has been advanced 30°.
+It has been observed in group 4, when HV line voltage is maximum the lv line voltage has been advanced 30°.
 With group no. 1 there is no phase displacement, but the group no 2 gives phase displacement of 180°.
-Group no 3 cause the lv line voltage to lag by 30°.
+Group no 3 causes the lv line voltage to lag by 30°.

 The Zig-Zag connection is one example of a sectionalized winding and its effect is to reduce third harmonics in line-to-neutral voltages, as well as in line-to-line voltages.